keldefrawy/keldefrawy.github.io/_rd_articles/cargo-cult-science-machine-speed.md

 corrections: []
 ---

 In 2022 I began two short working notes.
 One asked what Feynman and Shannon had missed about a scientific system connected by the Internet and pushed by hypercompetitive incentives.
 The other tried to separate mathematical illusions, collective hallucinations, delusions, and fraud.
 They were intellectual seeds, not evidence.
-They were fragmentary and sometimes used language too intuitive or accusatory to carry a serious argument.
+They were fragmentary and sometimes used language too intuitive or accusatory to carry a serious argument. <span class="rd-evidence-token" data-evidence="M">M</span>

 This article keeps the question and replaces the shortcuts.